Spirit Aid aims to:

-- Any actions you took in response to the disclosure – who you passed on your concerns to.
+- Any actions you took in response to the disclosure – and to whom you passed on your concerns.

 - Sign and date the recording

-- Store the recording appropriately in accordance with the Data Protection Act.
-Actions to avoid
+- Store the recording appropriately in accordance with the Data Protection Act 2018.

 - Dismiss the concern.